jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering.md

 *Lecture: March 01, 2022*

 !!! attention Homework 1 Materials
     Dr. Cho is changing aluminum to nickel because of excess of existing data.
-Team iron (bcc) will be comprised of Joby, Noel, Daniel K., and Maria.
+Team iron (bcc) will be comprised of Joby, Noel,#Daniel-Kenney, and#Maria-Lee.

 ---